5280Ty/redshift-labs/infra-projects/parrot-laptop/parrot-es1572-field-report.md

 ---

 ## Future Plans
-- Evaluate hopping to Kali or Pentoo for more hardened, minimal builds.
+- Evaluate hopping to Pentoo for a more hardened, minimal build.
 - Explore adding Kali Purple apps for maximum flexability of the machine.
 - Explore adding more RAM for cracking passwords and hashes.
 Support found for both 32GB and 64GB.
 - Stage toolchains using apt, snap, or manual builds as needed.